Microwedding. A new termed coined due to Love in the time of Corona, and I ain’t hating it.

 3.)
 BLUE MOUND WAYSIDE CHAPEL – LUVERNE, MN

 I came across this place in a Facebook group called Abandoned Minnesota, and I immediately fell in love.
 This is a chapel smaller than most walk in closets, and it is freaking awesome.
 It is located just a beat north of Highway 90 on Highway 75, and literally right next to Blue Mound State Park.
 The picture opportunities are endless with this littlest location!
+Such a sweet spot for any elopement.

 4.)
 PALISADE HEAD – BEAVER BAY, MN

 Virtually every Minnesota photographer wants to photograph a wedding here.
 The cliffs, the lake, the drama…can you blame us?
 People can walk right up to the edge of the 300-foot rock face, and it is equal parts terrifying and beautiful.
 I have yet to shoot here, and I want to in the worst ways.
-It is perfect for a macro wedding, as it is easily accessible for a small group of people, it isn’t too terribly far from vendors in Duluth, and it screams adventure (which is always a bonus).
+It is perfect for a microwedding, as it is easily accessible for a small group of people, it isn’t too terribly far from vendors in Duluth, and it screams adventure (which is always a bonus).

 5.)
 MADELINE ISLAND, WISCONSIN